-To educate and serve children and adults with autism to help them achieve their highest level of independence in their home, school and community.
+Educating and serving children and adults with autism spectrum disorder (ASD) to help them achieve their highest level of independence in their home, school and community.

 The Illinois Center for Autism believes that each individual is unique and defined by possibilities and not limitations.
 Individuals have the right to education, training and/or services specifically designed to meet his/her needs in the least restrictive environment through the use of:

 - Innovative, research based methods and practices

 - Advocacy and choice to promote self sufficiency and lifelong independence